A stroll through Abbotsford

 Then it's off to an absolute beauty in The Yarra Hotel (200 metres east).
 It was named Number 19 in our 8th Annual Top 50 Pubs in Melbourne List.
 In addition to it's very "can anyone name a current Australian cricket player session" beer garden (which has little random facts like how the fireplace was built by a former resident upstairs, or that the doorway at the back fence leads to a guy who hots-up old postie bikes), we especially rate the band spaces as up there with any in town.
 Their brand new happy hour is an after-work tipple waiting to happen.

 Then it's off to the Park Hotel (220 metres south and No. 23), which is in our Top 5 Parmas and has been for eight years.
 It was taken over last year by the Royston Hotel crew, who don't ever put a foot wrong.
 Beer garden is great but the front bar is crying out for stoolin' (did we just invent another term?).
+The allure of the Park Hotel extends beyond its delectable Parmas.
+While its beer garden stands as a testament to conviviality and relaxation, offering a serene oasis for patrons, the front bar beckons for a touch of revitalization.

 It's then a 800 metre walk (come on you can do it) to the newly opened Carringbush Hotel.
 The Collingwood FC snug might be gone, but they have some decent drink specials (that were only announced this week) on weeknights and a menu that promotes vegetarian cuisine.